Anywhere365/DialogueStudioFlows/VoiceForwardToCoworker/README.md

 - Change Delay timeout and following Say bye node text, default set to 30 sec

 ## Next steps
 Sample flow only checks for uppercase names.
 Maybe better to lowercase the msg.payload.transcriptor.transcript in a Function- or Change- node before the Switch node.
 Extend with more names.
+Now the names are hardcoded may want to read from a Sharepoint list or database and put in flow.set variables.